Nigerian Civil War: Fall of Biafra and restoration attempts

 On 29 May 2000, The Guardian reported that President Olusegun Obasanjo commuted to retirement the dismissal of all military persons who fought for the breakaway state of Biafra during the Nigerian civil war.
 In a national broadcast, he said that the decision was based on the principle that "justice must at all times be tempered with mercy."

 Biafra was more or less wiped off the map until its resurrection by the contemporary Movement for the Actualisation of the Sovereign State of Biafra.
 Chinua Achebe's last book, There Was a Country: A Personal History of Biafra, has also rekindled discussion of the war.
 In 2012, the Indigenous People of Biafra (IPOB) separatist movement was founded, led by Nnamdi Kanu.
 In 2021, tensions between IPOB and the Nigerian government escalated into the violent Orlu Crisis, with IPOB declaring that the "second Nigeria/Biafra war" had begun.
 The separatists vowed that this time, Biafra would win.

+South East Freedom Fight

+Nnamdi Kanu's ascent to prominence and the meteoric rise of the Indigenous People of Biafra (IPOB) is a complex narrative deeply intertwined with the socio-political fabric of Nigeria.
+Kanu, a charismatic and outspoken leader, gained attention through his vocal advocacy for the rights of the Igbo people and the call for an independent state of Biafra in southeastern Nigeria.
+His platform, IPOB, emerged as a formidable force, rallying support both within Nigeria and among the Igbo diaspora globally.
+The movement tapped into deep-seated grievances stemming from historical injustices, marginalization, and perceived neglect of the Igbo ethnic group within the Nigerian state.
+Kanu's ability to leverage social media and online platforms amplified his message, resonating with a significant segment of the Igbo population disillusioned with the Nigerian government.
+Despite facing legal challenges and government crackdowns, Kanu's influence continued to grow, symbolizing a resurgence of Biafran identity and aspirations for self-determination within Nigeria's complex political landscape.